NHSDigital/software-engineering-quality-framework/assessment.md

 * We model threats and design systems to be secure.
 * Security is baked into our software delivery process.
   * e.g. in analysis, coding and testing.
-* We understand typical vulnerabilities and how to guard against them
+* We understand typical vulnerabilities and how to guard against them.
   * e.g. OWASP Top Ten.
 * We understand the sensitivity of the data we process and handle it accordingly.
 * We know which regulations apply, and ensure we meet their requirements.